eddieir/Credit_card_Fraud_detection/README.md

 # Credit_card_Fraud_detection
-Credit card Fraued detection by using neural network
+Credit card Fraud detection by using neural network

 this repo refers to the credit card fraud detection by using the neural networks